plus-rkwitt/neural_persistence_dynamics/README.md

 (by default; in case you also want $H_2$ add `--max-dim 2` on the command line).
 Diagrams are saved to `data/Giusti23a/1k/dgms_1k_vr_h0h1.pt`.

-> [!TIP]
-> In the case, that during execution an error similar to
+*In the case, that during execution an error similar to*

->``
+``
-> OSError: /home/User/envs/pytorch23/lib/python3.10/site-packages/torch/lib/../../../.././libstdc++.so.6:
+OSError: /home/User/envs/pytorch23/lib/python3.10/site-packages/torch/lib/../../../.././libstdc++.so.6:
-> version `GLIBCXX_3.4.32' not found (required by /home/USER/.miniconda3/envs/pytorch23/lib/python3.10/site-packages/ripserplusplus/libphmap.so)``
+version `GLIBCXX_3.4.32' not found (required by /home/USER/.miniconda3/envs/pytorch23/lib/python3.10/site-packages/ripserplusplus/libphmap.so)``

-> occurs, please be referred to [this link](https://github.com/pytorch/pytorch/issues/115138#issuecomment-2031503676).
+*occurs, please be referred to [this link](https://github.com/pytorch/pytorch/issues/115138#issuecomment-2031503676).*

 ### Computing vectorizations